Reports to: Associate Vice President of Student Life and Dean of Students

 Minimum Qualifications: Master’s degree from an accredited college or university in college student personnel, higher education administration or related field.
 Understanding, support, and commitment to a diverse higher education environment.
 Excellent written, oral, and interpersonal communication skills.
 Strong organizational, teamwork, student management, and data management skills.
 Commitment to the principles of liberal arts education.

-Preferred Qualifications: Experience working with student leadership groups.
+Preferred Qualifications: At least five years of full-time housing and residence life experience.
+Experience working with the Adirondack Solutions, The Housing Director housing software system.
 General understanding and knowledge of student development theory.

-Serve as a member of the campus Behavioral Intervention Team
+Serve as a member of the campus’ Student Care Team

 Other duties as assigned